wingkwong/react-quiz-component/README.md

 - Quiz Input Validator
 - Multiple answers with single correct answer
 - Multiple answers with multiple correct answers
-- Support text and photo answers
+- Support text and photo questions and answers
 - Continue till answered correctly
 - Show explainations when answered correctly or not
+- Show other participants answers'
 - Quiz result page at the end with the dropdown filtering all questions or only those you answered correctly or incorrectly
 - Support custom result page
 - Return quiz summary at the page
 - Allow Instant feedback
 - Allow retry until the answer is selected correctly
 - Allow markdown in Question
-- Allow Picture in Question
 - Scoring System

 ## Installing